Existence and regularity for global solutions including breaking waves from Camassa-Holm and Novikov equations to $\lambda$-family equations: Introduction

 \subsection{Key idea}

-By the energy law \eqref{def_E0}, it seems natural to find a solution $u(\cdot,t)$ in $H^1$, similar as for Camassa-Holm equation.
-However, this is not true when $\lambda\neq 0$.
+By the energy law \eqref{def_E0}, it seems natural to find a solution $u(\cdot,t)$ in $H^1$, similar as for Camassa-Holm equation ($\lambda = 1,\ Q = 0$).
+However, this is not true with the presence of $Q$ when $\lambda\neq 1$.
 In fact, the energy $\mathcal E(t)$ is not enough to control the cubic nonlinearity $u_x^3$ in $Q$.

-For Novikov equation, with $\lambda=1$, another energy conservation law including $u_x^4$ is available.
+For Novikov equation, with $\lambda=2$, another energy conservation law including $u_x^4$ is available.
 Using both lower order (on $u_x^2$) and higher order (on $u_x^4$) energy conservation laws, in \cite{CCL} Chen-Chen-Liu proved the global existence of solution $u(\cdot,t)\in W^{1,4}$ (or $C^{0,3/4}$ by Sobolev embedding), using the characteristic method framework first established in \cite{BC2}.

 For \eqref{E0}, in order to find the appropriate H\"older space, it would be natural to first search for an energy conservation law whose energy density includes $(u_x)^i$ with $i\geq 3$.
 However, such an energy conservation law is not available.
-Different from Camassa-Holm and Novikov equations, equation \eqref{E0} is in general not an integrable system when $\lambda>1$, so there are not many energy laws to use.
+Different from Camassa-Holm and Novikov equations, equation \eqref{E0} is in general not an integrable system , so there are not many energy laws to use.

-A key observation of this paper is that by (\ref{E-2}) we find an energy balance law \be \ee On the right hand side of this equation, the highest order term of $u_x$ is $u_x^{k-1}$, so we may use \eqref{E-3} to control $u_x^k$.
-When $\lambda\geq 1$, the parameter $k\geq 4$, so we can control the cubic nonlinearity in $Q$.

-In this paper, we always call \eqref{E-3} the higher order energy balance law comparing to the lower order energy conservation law \eqref{def_E0}.